AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Media asset management/Download media files.md

 Download URL types
 ---------------------------------------

-The media file download URLs that you can obtain include the OSS source URLs and CDN URLs.
-You are charged [media asset management (storage) fees](https://www.aliyun.com/price/detail/vod#module3) for downloads from OSS source URLs.
+The media file download URLs that you can obtain include the Object Storage Service (OSS) source URLs and Alibaba Cloud CDN URLs.
+You are charged [media asset management](https://www.aliyun.com/price/detail/vod#module3) fees for downloads from OSS source URLs.
 These fees are the result of OSS outbound traffic.
-You are charged [CDN traffic fees](https://www.aliyun.com/price/product?#/cdn/detail) for downloads from CDN URLs.
-These fees are the result of CDN acceleration.
+You are charged CDN traffic fees for downloads from CDN URLs.
+These fees are the result of [CDN acceleration](https://www.aliyun.com/price/product?#/cdn/detail).

 * Storage address